adityaspaudel/MeroSanjal/README.md

    ```

 3. Set up environment variables
-   Create a `.env.local` file in the root directory of both the client and server and add necessary variables.
+   Create a `.env` file in the root directory of both the client and server and add necessary variables.

 4. Run the development server